Revaz-Goguadze/uml-design-basics6/README.md

 }
 ```

-Implement methods in the [CreatingSimpleClass15](UmlDesignBasics/CreatingSimpleClass15.cs) class by invoking the `SimpleClass15.Create` method to create an object of the `SimpleClass15` class.
+Implement methods in the [CreatingSimpleClass15](UmlDesignBasics/CreatingSimpleClass15.cs) class by invoking the `Create` method to create an object of the `SimpleClass15` class.

 Example 21.2.
 The `CreateSimpleClass15WithDefaultValues` method implementation.